Hédi Teraoui

-Hédi Teraoui (born 10 November 1989) is a Tunisian racewalker who specialises in the 20 kilometres walk.
+Hédi Teraoui (born 10 November 1989) is a Tunisian race walker who specialises in the 20 kilometres walk.
 He represented his country at the 2011 World Championships in Athletics and competed twice at the IAAF World Race Walking Cup.
 He was the champion at the 2012 African Championships in Athletics and runner-up at the 2011 All-Africa Games.

 His best of 19:51.36 minutes for the 5000 metres race walk indoors is the African record for the distance.
 His personal best for the 20 km event is 1:23:25 hours.

 He won his first international medal at the 2008 Arab Junior Athletics Championships, taking the 10,000 m walk gold medal.
 He competed at the 2008 World Junior Championships in Athletics that same year and came seventh.